Pedro Fernández Manrique, 2nd Count de Osorno

 Pedro Fernández Manrique y Vivero, 2nd Count de Osorno (c.
 1453–1515) was a Spanish nobleman.

 He was the son of Don Gabriel Fernández Manrique, 1st Count de Osorno and of Aldonza de Vivero.

 Descendants

 In 1482, the Count married Teresa de Toledo, daughter of García Álvarez de Toledo, 1st Duke of Alba, with whom he had seven children.
-He married for a second time with María de Cabrera y Bobadilla, daughter of Andrés de Cabrera, 1st Marquis of Moya, with whom he had one more child.
+He married for a second time with María de Cabrera y Bobadilla, daughter of Andrés de Cabrera, 1st Marquess of Moya and Beatriz de Bobadilla, with whom he had one more child.